Baghdad

-The city has faced severe infrastructural damage due to the Iraq War, which began with the United States-led invasion of Iraq in 2003 and lasted until 2011, and the subsequent insurgency and renewed war that lasted until 2017, resulting in a substantial loss of cultural heritage and historical artifacts.
-During this period, Baghdad had one of the highest rates of terrorist attacks in the world.
-However, terrorist attacks are rare and have been declining since the territorial defeat of the Islamic State militant group in Iraq in 2017.
+During the First World War, Baghdad was made the capital of Mandatory Iraq.
+With the recognition of Iraq as an independent monarchy in 1932, it gradually regained some of its former prominence as a significant center of Arab culture.
+During the Ba'ath Party rule, the city experienced a period of relative prosperity and growth.
+However, it faced severe infrastructural damage due to the Iraq War, which began with the invasion of Iraq in 2003, resulting in a substantial loss of cultural heritage and historical artifacts.
+During the insurgency and renewed war from 2013 to 2017, it had one of the highest rates of terrorist attacks in the world.
+However, these attacks have gradually declined since the territorial defeat of the Islamic State militant group in Iraq in 2017, and are now rare.
+Since the end of the war, numerous reconstruction projects have been underway to induce stability.